AlvesBernardo/DataProcessingBackend/README.md

 2. In order to use the login system, the user must login from the frontend.

+- When the user logs in with frontend, the route will check if there is any refresh token stored in the database.
+If there was any, it will check the expire date of the refresh token.

+- The refresh token is valid for 24 hours and access token is valid for one hour.

+- If the refresh token was still valid, it generates a new access token and user will logs in automatically.

+- If the refresh token was not provided or expired, it will generate a new refresh token and store it to database.

+- The process is same for register route.

 ## Libraries used

 - blinker==1.7.0